mhsdeveloper/psc-full/install/install.md

 ### Configure Wordpress

 Open you browser and point it to your website.
 You should see a Welcome to Wordpress page, which will outline the information you need.
-This mostly amounts to the name of the database and user and password you setup in the previous step.
+This mostly amounts to the name of the database and user and password you created above.
 Wordpress may ask you to create a wp-config.php file that should go at the root of your website, sibling to the wp-admin and wp-content folders.

 Next, let's move our Coop-specific Wordpress plugin and theme into place: